xenoscopic/go-efsw/README.md

 ## TODO:

 - It might be nicer if watch event buffers dropped older events first, but such a "ring channel" is a bit complicated to implement in Go.
-In any case, events should be serviced regularly, but perhaps it would be nice to have an option to control this behavior.
+In practice, events should be serviced regularly, so this shouldn't be a problem, but perhaps it would be nice to have an option to control this behavior.